 “Drink-ability, digestibility and versatility are cardinal Falkenstein virtues” —David Schildknecht

 On February 6, 2014, I re-tasted the casks of 2013 Riesling before my trip to Central Texas and NYC.
 The Webers have two separate Fuder of Herrenberg Kabinett trocken.
 I found them both very good.
 The second one comes from their plot designated “Muny.”
-They’ve one cask of Altenberg Spätlese trocken, which tastes typical Altenberg.
-This comes from their plot of old vines.
+They’ve one cask of Altenberg Spätlese trocken, which tastes typical Altenberg, with a hard, salty character.
+This comes from their south-facing plot of old vines.
 The two casks of Herrenberg Spätlese will be blended together to make one wine.
 One Fuder fermented naturally dry and was quite impressive, the other is from a parcel called Ilse.
-It’s a lighter and sweeter wine, with about 30 grams of sugar.
+It’s still fermenting and is a lighter and sweeter wine, with about 30 grams of sugar.
 The Webers could bottle this second cask as a fruity Kabinett.
 Yet this will make an excellent part of a blend.
 The cask of Sonnenberg fermented towards dry and is really good.
 The Webers also have two casks of Euchariusberg.
 One is primarily from the parcel called Arthuro and has 98° Oechsle.
 They also have one cask of Hofberg.
 These are all Auslesen and quite delicious.

 On February 9, 2013, I tasted cask samples of Falkenstein’s 2012 Saar Rieslings.
 The Webers’ 2011s are all but sold out.
 They will begin bottling some of their 2012s in late March, early April.
 We first tasted a Fuder, designated “Ilse,” of dry Riesling with about 86° Oechsle, which will be their first Kabinett in several years.
 This was quite brisk and delicious.
 Most of their wines have finished fermentation and are all on the gross lees.
 In the corner, the next Fuder, called “Schilly,” had about 87° Oechsle.
 The Webers write in chalk different names on each cask.
 In most instances, the names refer to the former landowner of a specific parcel of vines.
 Each cask, as mentioned above, is bottled separately.
 We also tasted several Fuder from Euchariusberg, where they have added some extra old-vine plots.
 The different casks of wine from this vineyard were all about 95° Oechsle and will be labeled as Auslese.
 The Euchariusberg wines naturally stop fermenting on their own with some residual sugar leftover.